 The eLessons are basically a seemingly never-ending list of text.
 I’ve clicked through tens of pages and cannot find one single example or an attempt to present information in a more palatable manner.

-Unless you are boot-scraped, I wouldn’t go for this review materials as it stands.
+Unless you are boot-scraped, I wouldn’t go for this review material as it stands.

 I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of this and several accounting professional exam prep sites.